 Shawn Lin, Chair (Sandia National Laboratory)

-Fadil Santosa (University of Minnesota, Mathematics)
+Fadil Santosa (University of Minnesota)

 Axel Scherer (California Institute of Technology)